 Very few bettors would have forged the insight to do this, but you know somebody did.

-William Hill has a similar setup that adjusts the odds of a team winning after each goal is scored.
+Will Hill Betting has a similar setup that adjusts the odds of a team winning after each goal is scored.

 Its pre-game lineup includes anytime scorers, a score-and-win prop for various players, and an exact margin of victory.